 Fortunately, oil pulling does not induce a detox reaction, nor will it pull mercury vapors out of fillings.
-It will not wear out or cause corrosion in your fillings any more than having a salad with oil and lemon would.
+It will not wear out or cause corrosion in your fillings any more than having a salad with oil would.

 People have told me they feel dizzy when they oil pull and this is most likely due to rigorous swishing.
 Try using just a small amount – like 1/4 or 1/2 a teaspoon and letting it sit in your mouth with little to no switching for 5 minutes.
-Slowly build your way up to wear you can handle 10-15 minutes of gentle swishing.
+Slowly build your way up to where you can handle 10-15 minutes of gentle swishing.
 If you desire, you can then add more oil to your pulling sessions.

 Can Oil Pulling Cause Gum Bleeding?